-It is not uncommon for CAEs to read thought leadership that highlights internal audit’s inability to meet stakeholder expectations and room for improvement (e.g. here, here, and here).
+It is not uncommon for CAEs to read thought leadership insights that highlight internal audit’s inability to meet stakeholder expectations and room for improvement (e.g. here, here, and here).
 While these insights may provide specific examples of what internal auditors should do to improve their perceptions, the “how-to” of these articles usually include recommendations that indirectly infer the thought leader should be hired to fix the problem.

-While these improvement opportunities were top of mind during the CAE Leadership Forum’s August meeting, it was equally refreshing and exciting event panelists Rob Goldberg, Partner at Sunera, and Norman Marks, Internal Audit author and semi-retired CAE, share their perspectives on what internal auditors can change today to improve our stakeholder’s perceptions.
+While these improvement opportunities were top of mind during the CAE Leadership Forum’s August meeting, it was equally refreshing and exciting to hear panelists Rob Goldberg, Partner at Sunera, and Norman Marks, Internal Audit author and semi-retired CAE, share their perspectives on what internal auditors can change today to improve our stakeholder’s perceptions.

 Of the many lessons learned during their presentations, Rob and Norman shared six best practices that world-class internal audit departments and CAEs use that, if implemented or acted on, would help other CAEs be more effective and leave their Audit Committees more satisfied with their internal auditors.